godotengine/godot-docs/tutorials/physics/collision_shapes_3d.rst

 recommend using concave shapes instead.

-You can generate one or several convex collision shapes from the editor by selecting a MeshInstance and using the **Mesh** menu at the top of the 3D viewport.
+You can generate one or several convex collision shapes from the editor by selecting a MeshInstance3D and using the **Mesh** menu at the top of the 3D viewport.
 The editor exposes two generation modes:

 - **Create Single Convex Collision Sibling** uses the Quickhull algorithm.
 It